 On July 20th, the Oakland City Council took a non-binding vote to approve an alternative version of the Howard Terminal Term Sheet prepared by city staff.

 We applaud the City Council for pushing back against threats and pressure from the Oakland A’s by approving a term sheet that recognizes the needs of the Oakland community.
-While the current non-binding agreement is a better deal for taxpayers and residents than the A’s draft, it still does not adequately protect the city, its residents, and its workers.
-The term sheet has insufficient protections for the Port of Oakland, leaves large funding gaps, requires the A’s to provide only the bare minimum in affordable housing as mandated by law, and offers zero money from the A’s towards community benefits.
-It also provides far greater public subsidies to a billionaire developer than other comparable projects in California.
+However, the current non-binding agreement still does not adequately protect the city, its residents, and its workers.
+The term sheet has insufficient protections for the Port of Oakland, leaves large funding gaps, leaves taxpayers on the hook for hundreds of millions in public subsidies, requires the A’s to provide only the bare minimum in affordable housing as mandated by law, and requirements zero private money from the A’s towards community benefits.
+It provides far greater public subsidies to a billionaire developer than other comparable projects in California.

 Most critically, this waterfront stadium and luxury housing-retail project is still incompatible with the needs of our working port.
 Several members of the Council are in agreement that the existing Coliseum site remains a viable location for the A’s to build a new ballpark village, as it has ample transportation options, is already zoned for development, and would lift up the East Oakland community.
 We will continue to encourage a ‘no’ vote on any future agreement that refuses to take the needs of the entire Oakland community into account.